stravos97/java-documentation-notes/02-oop/05-constructor-overloading.md

 ```

-> [!EXAMPLE]
+> [!EXAMPLE] What Happens at Runtime
-> When you call `new Car()`, Java runs the no-argument constructor, which IMMEDIATELY calls the detailed constructor—so
+> `new Car()` enters the no-arg constructor, which immediately calls the full constructor with defaults.
+All state is initialized in one place.
-> all initializations flow through that one place.

 ______________________________________________________________________

-### 📖 Step-by-Step: What Happens?
+### Step-by-Step: What Happens

 1. `new Car()` is called